My Firsts: Jane Weaver

 First movie you saw in the movie theater?

 I remember going to see Grease at my local theatre when it first came out.
 There was a huge queue around the car park and we were all waiting in line for ages.
 My mum bought me a bottle of Coke to take in with me.
 I was really bored queueing and started swinging my bag around for fun.
 It was denim and had the Coca-Cola logo on it.
 Suddenly the bottle of Coke inside exploded and went all over me and other people in the queue.
 I was really embarrassed and people were laughing at me.
-We got to see the film but I was soaked and covered in sticky Coca-Ccola.
+We got to see the film but I was soaked and covered in sticky Coca-Cola.

 First favorite song?